Poisson Cluster Process Models for Detecting Ultra-Diffuse Galaxies: Data Preliminaries

 \subsection{GC Sub-populations}

-GCs are believed to originate from dense gas clouds within dark matter halos near early proto-galaxies \citep{Forbes_2018, Madau_2020}.
+Globular clusters are believed to originate from dense gas clouds within dark matter halos near infant galaxies in the early universe \citep{Forbes_2018, Madau_2020}.
 Over cosmic time, some GCs detach from their initial host galaxies.
-We assume the entire GC population in an image comprises the following three distinct, independent sub-populations: \begin{itemize}[itemsep=0.5pt] \item \textbf{GCs in the Inter-Galactic Medium (IGM):} IGM is the area between galaxies.
-GCs in the IGM, lacking a host galaxy, are believed to be ejected from their host galaxies.
-GCs in the IGM have a spatial distribution that is random and relatively uniform in space.
+We assume the entire GC population in an image is comprised of the following three distinct, independent sub-populations: \begin{itemize}[itemsep=0.5pt] \item \textbf{GCs in the Inter-Galactic Medium (IGM):} The Inter-galactic medium (IGM) is the material between galaxies.
+GCs in the IGM are believed to have been ejected from their host galaxies.
+The spatial distribution of GCs in the IGM is random and relatively uniform.

-\item \textbf{GCs in Luminous Galaxies}: GCs are most abundant in luminous galaxies, such as spiral and elliptical galaxies.
+\item \textbf{GCs in Luminous Galaxies}: Globular clusters are most abundant in luminous galaxies, such as spiral and elliptical galaxies.
 In our data, we only encounter elliptical galaxies, named after their ellipsoidal shape.
 The GC distribution in elliptical galaxies is inhomogeneous; the GC intensity is highest at the galactic center and drops off with distance away from the center.

-\item \textbf{GCs in UDGs}: The GCs in UDGs have a similar spatial distribution to that in elliptical galaxies, but the overall number of GCs in UDGs is generally much lower. \end{itemize}
+\item \textbf{GCs in UDGs}: Globular clusters in UDGs have a similar spatial distribution to that in elliptical galaxies, but the overall number of GCs in UDGs is generally much lower. \end{itemize}